alexanderkalian/TOX-AI/transfer_learning_gcns/README.md

 This folder contains Python scripts and data files, for a soon to be published study on using transfer learning on GCNs, to predict organ-specific toxicity.

-The following folders are included:
+The following folders are so far included:

 | Folder Name | Purpose |
 |----------|---------|